dbrugne/donut/README.md

 - Images
 - [x] Remove multiparty and crate
 - [ ] Integrate cloudinary and user picture
--- [ ] re-Add a method on model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [ ] define avatar 'formats' in configuration file -- [ ] configure well upload constrains (maxsize, format ..)
+-- [ ] re-Add a method on user model with "format" parameter (use in account/, user/ and #header) -- [ ] in chat and on account/edit pass only the cloudinary id and implement image loading on client side -- [ ] define avatar 'formats' in configuration file -- [ ] configure well upload constrains (maxsize, format ..)